sibe-finance/sibe-docs/docs/6_Developers/1_Tokenomics.md

 ## Sibe token

-Sibe is wrapped SOL spl token, which gives any person the ability to own the amount of spl token Sibe equivalent to price.
-It’s price can be calculated with next formula:
+Sibe is a wrapped SOL spl token, which gives any person the ability to own the amount of spl token Sibe equivalent to the price.
+It’s price can be calculated with the next formula:
 >**SIBE price = total staked / tokens minted**

 <br />